Butterfleye, Nero 1, and Smart Cam: Cordless Security CamerasBy - 01/09/2019

 One bonus feature added by the Ooma integration is more notification options.
 Butterfleye can send push notifications, but Ooma can send phone call alerts, text alerts, email alert or push notifications.

 Butterfleye and Ooma both work with Amazon Alexa devices.

 Learn more about the Ooma Security System here.

 Buy Butterfleye, Nero 1, or Smart Cam if you want a camera that will work with or without internet and power.
-Of course, it’s hard for me to say yay or nay to Butterfleye without trying the camera for myself.
+Of course, it’s hard for me to say yay or nay to the cameras without trying them for myself.
 There are currently very few professional hands-on reviews of the device, and the camera has both good and bad reviews on Amazon.
-Fortunately, if you’re worried about taking the plunge, Butterfleye offers a gracious 60 day return period and free US shipping.
+Fortunately, now that Butterfleye is under Ooma’s umbrella, they seem to be on the right track.
 You can purchase Butterfleye and Nero 1 on Amazon.com.
 Meanwhile, Ooma Smart Cam is expected to hit the shelves this year.
 You can check it out here.